liuch/dmarc-srg/README.md

 - `utils/mailbox_cleaner.php` - deletes old DMARC report email messages in mailboxes.
 - `utils/reportlog_cleaner.php` - deletes old log entries.
 - `utils/reports_cleaner.php` - deletes old reports from the database.
-- `utils/summary_report.php` - creates a summary report and sents it by email.
+- `utils/summary_report.php` - creates a summary report and sends it by email.

 You can find more detailed information about each script in the comments to it.